 Oceania has never really featured in the AG scene.
 Stuck on the opposite side of the world, they’ve always been a little bit left out of what has been traditionally regarded as a european sport.

 This changed in 2178.
 Noticing the impending return of the racing, a group of young AG enthusiasts from New Zealand went into business with a team of their own.
 Basing their operations in Wellington, they aimed to fill the oceanic gap in a new era of racing.
-With little racing pedigree or experience in the scene, the craft they produced was uncharacteristically heavy for a racer and struggled to match the standards of the other teams.
+With little racing pedigree or experience in the scene, the ship they produced was uncharacteristically heavy for a racer and struggled to match the standards of the other teams.

 Helios were not to be outdone, however.
 Oceania’s only other AG connection was an experienced weapons outfit based in Australia; New Zealand’s close ties came in handy when Helios made moves to strike a partnership.
 The resulting deal gave Helios access to state-of-the-art weapons and shielding technology, and the ship they went on to design was christened the 1C.